List of Scrubs characters: Carla Espinosa

 Judy Reyes portrays Carla Espinosa, the hospital's head nurse, who acts as a mother figure to the interns, often hiding their mistakes from their attending doctor.
 During the course of the series, Turk forms a relationship with Carla; eventually, they marry and start a family together.
 Carla does not appear in Season 9 but is mentioned a few times by Turk.

 Carla starts dating Turk (Faison) in the show's second episode, "My Mentor".
 They remain together for almost the entire run of the show.
 Carla marries Turk in the finale of Season 3, "My Best Friend's Wedding".
 She and Turk go through a trial separation in Season 4 after Carla discovers that Turk is still talking to his ex-girlfriend without telling her he is married, a separation that is prolonged after Carla and J.D. kiss.
 After couples' therapy and some frank discussions with each other and J.D., Turk and Carla reunite and immediately begin trying to conceive.
 Initially, they are unsuccessful, but Carla finally gets pregnant toward the end of the season after several episodes in which she and Turk worry about their respective fertility.
 Carla gives birth to a baby girl, whom they name Isabella, in the episode "My Best Friend's Baby's Baby and My Baby's Baby".
 J.D. becomes the godfather to the child.
 In "My House", she is revealed to suffer from postpartum depression.
 She spends most of the following episode in denial about the condition, but finally gets help after a frank discussion with Jordan Sullivan, who also suffered from the condition.
+Carla and Turk go on to have three more children.
+In the reboot series, Carla is dealing with menopause.